bioicons/blog/content/post/user_survey.md

 <br>

 The user survey is still open and this page will be updated in the future.
 It can be filled [here](https://docs.google.com/forms/d/e/1FAIpQLSeOGiStwF6Kj9Dqr2b_Ke_Tm1aRp0LmBMyGem-5Li-rghIlBw/viewform).

+Data behind this post is deposited on [GitHub](https://github.com/bioicons/user_survey).